yankeexe/github-code-editors/README.md

 ### Only available on chromium-based browsers for now\*

 1. Clone this repository
-2. Using Chromium based browser, navigate to `chrome://extensions/` and enable `Developer mode` in the upper right corner.
+2. Using Chromium based browser, navigate to:
+   - Chrome: `chrome://extensions`
+   - Brave: `brave://extensions`
+   - Edge: `edge://extensions`
+3. enable `Developer mode`
-3. Click on the `Load unpacked` button.
+4. Click on the `Load unpacked` button.
-4. Go to the directory where repo was cloned and select it.
+5. Go to the directory where repo was cloned and select it.
-5. Open any GitHub repos on the code editor of your choice :zap:
+6. Open any GitHub repos on the code editor of your choice :zap: